wiredimpact/wired-impact-volunteer-management/README.txt

 = 0.5.0 =
 * Added ability to send custom emails to volunteers registered for an opportunity.
-* Added new meta box to display the list of custom email sent to volunteers.
+* Added new meta box to display the list of all emails sent to volunteers.
 * Bugfix: Replace deprecated update_usermeta function with update_user_meta.

 = 0.4.2 =